-- 26. In February of the candidate's first year of service on the tenure-track appointment, the Provost Office will initiate the second appointment review packet for the candidate.
+40. In February of the candidate's first year of service on the tenure-track appointment, the Provost Office will initiate the second appointment review packet for the candidate.
 At this time, the Provost Office will add the available quantitative RSEs, classroom observations, and the annual activities report for year one to the second appointment review packet through the online portal.
-By 5 p.m. on February 15 of the first year of service, the Chair should electronically submit classroom observations completed up to that date to the Provost Office.
-Any classroom observations completed after February 15 should be sent electronically by the Chair to the Provost Office as soon as they are available. but before September 10 of the year of review.
+By 5 p.m. on February 15 of the first year of service, the Chair of the home department (or Tenure Committee when applicable) should electronically submit classroom observations completed up to that date to the Provost Office.
+Any classroom observations completed after February 15 should be sent electronically by the Chair of the home department (or Tenure Committee when applicable) to the to the Provost Office as soon as they are available, but before September 10 of the year of review.
 The Provost Office will upload these to the candidate's review packet.
-It is the responsibility of the Chair, in communication with the candidate, to ensure that all classroom observations are provided to the Provost Office, without duplication. - 27.
-By 5 p.m. on September 15 of the second year of the tenure-track appointment the candidate must submit their second-appointment review packet through the online portal.
+It is the responsibility of the Chair of the home department (or Tenure Committee when applicable), in communication with the candidate, to ensure that all classroom observations are provided to the Provost Office, without duplication.

+41. By 5 p.m. on September 15 of the second year of the tenure-track appointment the candidate must submit their second-appointment review packet through the online portal.
 The packet must contain material added by the Provost Office (as listed in the preceding paragraph) and the following items added by the candidate: a current institutional curriculum vitae (c.v.), a self-evaluation covering the period since the start date, and other supporting material deemed appropriate by the candidate (such as additional teaching materials from year one, copies of relevant scholarly work since start date).
 The c.v. and self-evaluation will require a digital signature via the online portal.
 It is the responsibility of the candidate to add these materials and to digitally submit their review packet.

-The self-evaluation should employ the criteria and standards discussed in Paragraphs 5-22 and should indicate the faculty member's strengths and weaknesses.
+The self-evaluation should employ the criteria and standards discussed in Paragraphs 5-7 and 17-36 and should indicate the faculty member's strengths and weaknesses.
 The institutional c.v. is an expanded curriculum vitae that lists all professional activities as a member of the Allegheny College faculty.
 It can be organized around teaching, professional development, and service and might list any or all of the following items: education and background, positions held, courses taught, courses developed, curricular innovation, work on senior projects, responsibilities for advising majors and non-majors, teaching development activities, other teaching activities, publications and presentations, grants written and/or funded, service to professional organizations, other professional activities, department service, committee service, and other service.